 fsleyes_widgets.utils.textbitmap

-This module provides a single function, textBitmap()
+This module provides a single function, textBitmap(), which renders

-, and returns it as an RGBA bitmap.
+some text off-screen using matplotlib, and returns it as an RGBA bitmap.

 - fsleyes_widgets.utils.textbitmap.POINT_SIZE = 0.013888888888888888